ritik944/-IBM_HR_Analytics_Employee_Attrition_Data_Analysis/README.md

     ```bash
     pip install -r requirements.txt

-##Usage
+## Usage
--Open the Jupyter notebook (IBM.ipynb) to explore the analysis.
+- Open the Jupyter notebook (IBM.ipynb) to explore the analysis.
--Run the cells step-by-step to understand the data exploration and visualization process.
+- Run the cells step-by-step to understand the data exploration and visualization process.
--Modify the notebook to analyze different attributes and their impact on attrition.
+- Modify the notebook to analyze different attributes and their impact on attrition.

-##Dataset
+## Dataset
 The dataset used is IBM's HR employee attrition data (WA_Fn-UseC_-HR-Employee-Attrition.csv).
 It includes various features such as:
--Age
+- Age
--Job Role
+- Job Role
--Job Satisfaction
+- Job Satisfaction
--Work-life balance
+- Work-life balance
--Overtime status
+- Overtime status
--Years at company
+- Years at company

-##Results
+## Results
--Insights on key factors leading to employee attrition.
+- Insights on key factors leading to employee attrition.
--Data visualizations showing trends related to employee satisfaction, performance, and work-life balance.
+- Data visualizations showing trends related to employee satisfaction, performance, and work-life balance.
--Potential predictive models for identifying employees at risk of attrition (if applicable).
+- Potential predictive models for identifying employees at risk of attrition (if applicable).
+- RANDOM FOREST                  roc_auc_score: 0.543
+- XGBOOST                        roc_auc_score: 0.619
+- LOGISTIC REGRESSION            roc_auc_score: 0.546
+- SUPPORT VECTOR MACHINE         roc_auc_score: 0.500
+- ADABOOST                       roc_auc_score: 0.599